On descending cohomology geometrically: Algebraic representatives over algebraically closed fields

-By definition, $\tau$ is surjective if and only if $A$ is isogenous to the base-change of an abelian variety defined over $K$.
-Moreover, the image of $\tau$ in $A$ descends to $K$ if and only if $\operatorname{Ker}(\tau)$ is the trivial group scheme \cite[p.72]{conradtrace}.
-In characteristic zero, this is automatic, while it need not hold in positive characteristic \cite[p.72]{conradtrace}.
-(The key point is that in characteristic zero, any finite group scheme is \'etale, and thus there is a bijection between finite sub-group schemes of $\LKtrace A$ and of $\LKtrace A_L$.
-However, this fails in positive characteristic.)
+The image of $\tau$ in $A$ descends to $K$ if and only if $\operatorname{Ker}(\tau)$ is the trivial group scheme \cite[p.72]{conradtrace}.
+As we have seen, this is automatic in characteristic zero, but need not hold in positive characteristic.

 Chow's rigidity theorem (see \cite[Thm.~3.19]{conradtrace}) states that if $\underline B$ and $\underline C$ are both abelian varieties over $K$ (and $L/K$ is still primary), then the natural inclusion